Constructing Hopf-Galois structures and skew bracoids of small degree: The Algorithms

-Let $N$ be a group of order $n$. \begin{enumerate}[label=Step \arabic*:] \item Construct the holomorph, $\Hol(N)$, of $N$ and compute the list \texttt{t} of transitive subgroups of $\Hol(N)$ up to conjugation. \item Sort \texttt{t} into equivalence classes of permutation groups.
-That is, for $G_1,G_2 \in \texttt{t}$, $G_1 \sim G_2$ if and only if there is an isomorphism $\phi:G_1 \to G_2$ such that $\phi(\mathrm{Stab}_{G_1}(1_N))=\mathrm{Stab}_{G_2}(1_N)$. \item For each equivalence class obtained in Step 2, compute the number of associated Hopf--Galois structures and skew bracoids, the number of those arising from Galois extensions / skew braces, the number of almost classical(ly Galois) structures, and the number of associated Hopf--Galois structures which admit a bijective correspondence. \end{enumerate} We now elaborate further on Step 2 and Step 3.
+\item For each equivalence class obtained in Step 2, compute the number of associated Hopf--Galois structures and skew bracoids, the number of those arising from Galois extensions / skew braces, the number of almost classical(ly Galois) structures, and the number of associated Hopf--Galois structures which admit a bijective correspondence. \end{enumerate}

+We can readily modify this algorithm as follows to obtain one which simply {\it counts} the number of structures of degree $n$.
+In Step 1, we compute $\texttt{t}_N$ for one group $N$ of order $n$.
+Since the subgroups need not be sorted into equivalence classes, we skip Step 2.
+The input to Step 3 is $\texttt{t}_N$.
+We now apply this modified algorithm to each group $N$ of order $n$.

+We first consider how to recover the action needed to construct the relevant structures.
+We then discuss in more detail the steps of the algorithm and how it can be parallelised.